Simpler O(1) Query Algorithm for Level Ancestors

-Solution for a ``representative'' set of ``FS-queries'' is precomputed and stored in tables.
-In the basic algorithm, depending on the values of $i,a_i$ and $x$, we compute two integers $i_1$ and $d$, and return $(i_1,d)$th entry, which will contain the index of the desired item.
-The table is called \cite{BV}, FAR-array; actually, it is a two-dimensional array.
+The algorithm precomputes the result of some pre-determined queries.
+Answering FS-query is then just a table look-up.
+If the query is FS$(i,x)$, the numbers $i$ and $x$ are used to determine the location where the answer (to the query) is available.

-For each $i$, a different array FAR$_i$ (of size depending on $i$) is constructed.
-The $j$th entry of the array: \begin{quote} FAR$_i[j]$ will contain the index of the first location right of $a_{i}$ having a value less than or equal to $a_{i}-j$. \end{quote}
+The table, called \cite{BV}, FAR is an array of arrays.
+For each $i$, a different array FAR$_i$ (of size depending on $i$) is constructed. \begin{quote} The $j$ th entry of the array, FAR$_i[j]$ will contain the index of the first location right of $a_{i}$ having a value less than or equal to $a_{i}-j$. \end{quote}